Remonhasan/icpc-assiut-university-training-solve/README.md

 # Competitive Programming Beginners Solutions - ICPC Assiut University Training

+If you want to start or have started competitive programming, then this repository and guildlines is so much benificial to you.

 [Problem Set](https://codeforces.com/group/MWSDmqGsZm/contests)

 This repository contains solutions to beginner-level problems from the ICPC Assiut University Training.